 Spatial and temporal distribution and survival of farmed Atlantic salmon after experimental release from sea cage locations

-The research results from this study will inform federal and provincial ecosystem-based management of the industry and provide key information for the development of strategies to minimize potential impacts of escaped farmed Atlantic salmon on the environment and wild salmon populations.
+Study results can inform federal and provincial ecosystem-based management of the industry and provide key information for the development of strategies to minimize potential impacts of escaped farmed Atlantic salmon on the environment and wild salmon populations.

 2014 - 2017